kehiy/triangles/README.md

 ## Triangles

-This project is nostr bot which used a nostr secret key and an unsplash api key to publish tirangleized images on kind 20 images feeds. you can use clients like olas to see them.
+This project is a Nostr bot which uses a Nostr secret key and an Unsplash api key to publish tirangleized images on kind 20 images feeds. you can use clients like [Olas](https://olas.app) to see them.

 Example account: